hail-is/hail/infra/azure/README.md

 The ACR authentication token only lasts three hours.
 If you pause the deployment process after this point, you may have to rerun `azsetcluster` before continuing.

+Edit `$HAIL/letsencrypt/subdomains.txt` to specify which services you will be running in the cluster.
+For most, this will be auth and services starting with batch.
 Deploy unmanaged resources by running

 ```
 ./bootstrap.sh deploy_unmanaged